osbuild/images/test/README.md

 This stage of the workflow runs the `./test/generate-ostree-build-config` script.
 It has the same purpose as the config generator in the first step, but it sets up ostree containers to serve commits to generate manifests for the image types that depend on them.

 The config generator:
-- Generates all the manifests for build config dependencies for a given architecture using the `./cmd/gen-manifests` tool.
+- Generates all the manifests for build config dependencies for a given distribution and architecture using the `./cmd/gen-manifests` tool.
   - Build config dependencies are image type and config pairings that appear in the `depends` part of a build config .
   - For example [iot-ostree-pull-empty](./configs/iot-ostree-pull-empty.json)) will cause a manifest to be generated for `iot-container` with the `empty` config for all distros.
 - Determines the container name and tag from the build name and manifest ID and pulls each container from the registry.